 N/A

-Core indicator 3
+Priority for action 4: Core indicator 3

 Economic and productive sectorial policies and plans have been implemented to reduce the vulnerability of economic activities

 Level of Progress achieved:

-2: Some progress, but without systematic policy and/ or institutional commitment Are the costs and benefits of DRR incorporated into the planning of public investment?
-Yes Means of verification:
+2: Some progress, but without systematic policy and/ or institutional commitment Means of verification:

-- No: National and sectoral public investment systems incorporating DRR. - Yes: Investments in retrofitting infrastructures including schools and hospitals Description:
+Are the costs and benefits of DRR incorporated into the planning of public investment?
+Yes No: National and sectoral public investment systems incorporating DRR.
+Yes: Investments in retrofitting infrastructures including schools and hospitals Description: